Married at First Sight (Australian TV series): Season 6 (2019)

 In the first episode, two couples (Jules & Cameron, Cyrell & Nic) met and wed in Sydney.
 In the second episode, two more couples (Jessika & Mick, Melissa & Dino) met and wed in Byron Bay and Hawkesbury River, both in New South Wales.
 In the third episode, another two couples (Heidi & Mike, Ning & Mark) met and wed in Byron Bay and Melbourne.
 In the fifth episode, two more couples (Lauren & Matthew, Elizabeth & Sam) met and wed in Byron Bay and Hawkesbury River.
 In the sixth episode, the last two couples (Ines & Bronson, Martha & Michael) met and wed in Byron Bay and Melbourne.
-In the eighteenth episode, two new couples (Susie & Billy, Tamara & Dan) met and wed in Sydney.
+In the 18th episode, two new couples (Susie & Billy, Tamara & Dan) met and wed in Sydney.

 The experts had to decide on a controversial request by Dan and Jess who wanted to leave their respective "spouses" but remain in the experiment as a couple.
 The experts allowed the couple to leave their previous matches and stay in the experiment as a new couple.

 Season 7 (2020)

 In the first episode, the first two couples (Poppy & Luke, Cathy & Josh) met and wed in Bilpin and Wyong Creek, both in New South Wales.
 In the second episode, another two couples (Natasha & Mikey, Amanda & Tash) met and wed in Stanwell Tops and Melbourne.
 In the third episode, another two couples (Hayley & David, Vanessa & Chris) met and wed in Melbourne and Sydney.
 In the fifth episode, two more couples (Connie & Jonethen, Aleks & Ivan) met and wed in Melbourne and Sydney.
 In the sixth episode, the last two couples (Mishel & Steve, Stacey & Michael) met and wed in Melbourne.
-In the eighteenth episode, two new couples (Elizabeth & Seb, KC & Drew) met and wed in Sydney and Central Coast.
+In the 18th episode, two new couples (Elizabeth & Seb, KC & Drew) met and wed in Sydney and Central Coast.